Welcome to the Office of Field Experiences

 Placement Application Deadlines

 Please note that application deadlines are subject to change.
-Please check this site regularly, and follow us on Instagram for updates.
+Please check this site regularly.

 Student Teaching (EFC 480)

 Spring: Apply by October 1

 MAT administrative staff will send the application to each candidate's CWU email account upon program acceptance.

 - Summer Cohort: March 15

 Pre-Fall and Fall: Apply by April 1